RomanVytak/RomanVytak/README.md

 # Hi there! 👋

-I'm **RomanVytak** — a front-end developer passionate about clean UI, TypeScript, and building
+I'm **Roman Vytak** — a front-end developer passionate about clean UI, TypeScript, and building
 great user experiences with modern web tools.
 I'm also the **Co-founder & CEO of [PlumPix](https://www.plumpix.io/)** — a digital agency that builds high-quality
 websites and interfaces that convert.